How builders can ensure worker well-being on site

 Fatigue is one of the most overlooked risks

-Long hours, early starts, and physically demanding work all contribute to workers pushing through tiredness more often than they should — and Australian construction is no exception, with six-day weeks still common on many commercial projects.
+One of the biggest issues on worksites is worker fatigue.
+Long hours, early starts, and physically demanding work all contribute to workers pushing through tiredness more often than they should.
+Australian construction is no exception, with six-day weeks still common on many commercial projects.

 Research reflects this clearly.
 In a survey of 606 construction workers, 49% reported being "tired some days" in the past three months, and 10% reported being "tired most days or every day."
 Workers who felt tired some days were also significantly more likely to report difficulty with physical function compared with those who rarely felt tired.

-Fatigue directly affects coordination, reaction time, and decision-making — all of which are critical to safety on site.
+Fatigue directly affects coordination, reaction time, and decision-making, all of which are critical to safety on site.
 On busy projects, that increases the likelihood of mistakes and preventable incidents.
 It's also a recognised hazard under WHS legislation, with Safe Work Australia publishing dedicated guidance on managing the risks of fatigue at work.

 Managing fatigue is often treated as a secondary concern in a typical safety program, but it plays a major role in the actual conditions workers face day to day.